 * Jobless rate ticks up to 7.9 percent as more hunt for jobs

 * Last major economic report card before Nov.
-6 election
+6 elections

-WASHINGTON, Nov 2 (Reuters) - U.S. employers stepped up hiring in October and a small increase in the jobless rate was due to more workers restarting their job hunts, a hopeful sign for a lackluster economy that has been a drag on President Barack Obama's re-election bid.
+WASHINGTON, Nov 2 (Reuters) - U.S. employers stepped up hiring in October and the jobless rate ticked higher as more workers restarted job hunts, a hopeful sign for a lackluster economy that has been a drag on President Barack Obama's re-election chances.

 Employers added 171,000 people to their payrolls last month, the Labor Department said on Friday.
 The government also said 84,000 more jobs were created in August and September than previously estimated.